df3l0p/vagrant_sandbox/README.md

-# Vagrant pentest
+# Vagrant sandbox

-This repository hosts the vagrantfile and relevant resoures to bootstrap a pentest virtual machine
+This repository hosts the vagrantfile and relevant resoures to bootstrap a sandbox virtual machine

 # Requirements